akaver/docker-pytorch/README.md

 * as remote python interpreter in local DL machine or laptop, using PyCharm
 * converted into Singular image and running experiments in remote DL server/HPC.
 Job scheduling is done via Slurm.

-Everything is done/tested in linux (Ubuntu) and on Intel based macbook (Big Sur).
-On mac - no GPU support.
+Everything is done/tested in linux (Ubuntu) and on M1 Max macbook.
 Not used/tested on Windows.

-As of summer 2021 my local DL machine has single Nvidia RTX2080(8gb), 64gb ram, 1x Intel Core i9 - 4 cores, 8 threads.
+As of winter 2022 my local DL machine has single Nvidia RTX3090(24gb), 64gb ram, 1x Intel Core i9 - 4 cores, 8 threads.
 My main remote DL has 8x Nvidia A100 (48gb per card), 1Tb ram, 2x AMD Epyc 7742 cpus (2x64 cores, 256 threads).
 https://taltech.ee/en/itcollege/hpc-centre